-Iron Gate dam has a negative impact on DO levels from mid-August through the end of sampling in 2018.
+Iron Gate dam has a negative impact on DO levels from mid-August through the end of sampling in 2019.
 DO levels below the dam drop while increasing at all other Karuk main stem Klamath sampling locations (Figure 4 - 7).
 The timing overlaps with fall-run salmonid migration and spawning and is an impairment of the beneficial use.
-Comparing figures 4 and 8, the below Iron Gate dam site had lower average spring and summer time DO levels compared to the 13 year average, and the Orleans and Seiad sites had slightly lower DO levels than the 13 year average.
-This is probably due in large part to warmer water temperatures in 2018 compared to years with average snow pack and average spring and summer temperatures.
-Figure 7 shows the large diurnal swings in DO at the below Iron Gate site.
+Comparing figures 4 and 8, the below Iron Gate dam site had lower average spring and summer time DO levels compared to the 13 year average.
+The Orleans and Seiad sites had very similar trends to the 14 year average.
+The Seiad site had the highest magnitude diurnal swings (Figure 6), followed by Iron Gate (Figure 7)